 Form-based systems use specific postures and movements to stimulate Qi and help heal the user.
-In these systems it’s important to follow the master’s direction exactly to achieve the system’s benefits.
-Results depend on the student’s ability to observe, copy and practice the posture correctly.
+In these systems, it’s important to follow the master’s direction exactly to achieve the system’s benefits.
+Results depend on the student’s ability to observe, copy, and practice the posture correctly.
 In this type of system, practicing the posture correctly is the key to receiving the benefit.

 Message-based systems are based on an “energy message” passed from the master to the student.
 This message conveys a key for learning and understanding the system.
-At the same time it connects the student to greater Universal energy.
+At the same time, it connects the student to greater Universal energy.

 Message-based systems are more difficult to find.
 Meeting a competent master to teach this kind of system is rare, because the master’s knowledge is transferred without learning.
 This is known as instantaneous transmission.
-The level of commitment and level of understanding on the student’s part must align with the master’s message.
+The level of commitment and understanding on the student’s part must align with the master’s message.
 A bond of great trust is developed.
 Not everyone is qualified to receive in this manner.
 It takes deep commitment to follow the master and his guidance to a deeper understanding of who you are.